 The warm house bread basket with a side of butter and Hawaiian sea salt.

 Warm Crusted Big Island Goat Cheese Chèvre.
 This was a surprise.
 Literally, we were surprised when this showed up at our table.
 We actually ordered the Hawaiian Ahi Poke with Crushed Avocado, Ogo, Maui Onion, and Molokai Sweet Potato Chips.
 But I guess our waitress heard Chèvre.
-I looked at Michelle.
-Michelle looked at me.
-We smiled, and instead of complain, we ate the Chèvre and actually really enjoyed it.
+We ate the Chèvre and actually really enjoyed it.
 And about the poke, all was okay, because the next day we made a poke stop at Da Poke Shack.

 Merriman’s Original Wok Charred Ahi with a local cabbage slaw and shoyu-citrus sauce.